Thinking of taking up model aircraft flying as a hobby?

 Internal combustion (glow) engines.

-Before battery and electric motor technology developed and electric models came on the scene, i.c. powered models were standard and are still a common choice for the beginner.
+Before battery and electric motor technology developed and electric models came on the scene, i.c. powered models were standard but choice is now becoming more limited as manufacturers move towards electric power.

-Many flyers at our club learned to fly with the ‘Ready 3′ made by Thunder Tiger.
-An ARTF model that is easy to assemble and surprisingly tough; just what a beginner needs.
+Many flyers at our club learned to fly with the ‘Ready 3′ made by Thunder Tiger, an ARTF model that is easy to assemble and surprisingly tough; just what a beginner needs.
 With a wing span of approximately 5 ft it is a good compromise between size (larger models are usually more stable) and portability.
 It will require an engine in the 46/53 range, and does require building but is fairly simple and club members are always available to help you if you get stuck.
+Sadly these are no longer in production, as is true for many other trainers, so apart from finding one second-hand, the choice is very limited and we now recommend the Chris Foss Wot4.

-There are many different brands of engine available but many at the club fly with one of the well-known brands – O.S., ASP or SC mainly – due to their reliability.
+The number of i.c. engines suitable for a trainer have also shrunk over the past few years, so you may have to hunt around but again, eBay and the BMFA sites often have good value engines for sale.
+There are many different brands of engine available but we suggest one of the well-known brands – O.S., ASP or SC mainly – due to their reliability.
 The last thing you want to do is to arrive at the flying field ready to fly and then waste time trying to get an engine to start!

 If you do choose to go down the i.c. powered route, you will also need a few additional items :-